ethersphere/swarm-mcp/README.md

 ### `download_files`

-Downloads folder, files, or binary data from a Swarm reference.
+Downloads folder, files from a Swarm reference.
 This tool should be prioritized over `download_data` if there is no assumption about the data type.

 **Parameters:**